ihorbryk/yarr/README.md

 Router is base of routing.
 It's get all routes for application and init route for startging as props.
 ### Link

-Represent link html element for navaigate to route by pass props `to` as string of path.
+Link is clicable wrapper for any element.
+It used for navaigate by click to route passed as props `to` (actualy route string).
 If path exists in routes then after click `Router` change current rooute, if not then it throw exception with message "You try navigate to not exists route!"
 Link can not be used outside of `Router`.